Repeat posting from January 2014….and I’m not apologising for it!!

 In the wake of the Rankine split, 1982 saw Billy team up with old pal and fellow Dundonian Mr Reid once more for a one-off single “Ice Cream Factory” released neither as a Billy MacKenzie solo single nor as an Orbidoig release… but as “MacKenzie Sings Orbidoig”!
 A rich musical creation spawned under the watchful eye of producer Mark Arthurworrey and written by Stevie Reid, the outcome made for a spot of uneasy, easy-listening.
 Released in 12″ and 7″ versions, the single received scant airplay and bombed.
 The B-sides were a dub version of the A side called “Cream Of Ice Cream Factory” and another track “Excursion Ecosse En Route Koblenz Via Hawkhill” a melodic but rather twisted, gnashing bit of guitar wrangling from Mr Reid.
 Hawkhill, for those who have no experience of Dundee is a pleasant cosmopolitan road which stretches from the big roundabout at The Marketgait, past the end of Blackness Road and down onto the Perth Road.

-The 7″ has a place in the cupboard and is the 77th alphabetical single in this long running series:-
+The 7″ has a place in the cupboard and I’m happy to, again, offer up both sides:-

 mp3 : Mackenzie Sings Orbidoig – Ice Cream Factory